AncyJenisha/CSharp/src/Assignment19/Assignment19.md

 # Advanced Linq Operations

-This code is a C# program that demonstrates various advanced LINQ (Language-Integrated Query) operations.
+This C# program demonstrates various advanced LINQ (Language-Integrated Query) operations.
 LINQ is a powerful feature in C# that allows you to work with collections of data in a query-like syntax.
 This program includes the following features:

 ## Program.cs
 - The entry point of the program.